How to fuel your connection with wellness

 4. Find passion

-If you want your organization to be successful, it is important to start from a foundation of wellness.
+If you want your organization to succeed, starting from a foundation of wellness is important.
 Strive for top-down infusion, where you get leadership buy-in.
 It is the ultimate form of leading by example.
-When wellness is your firm’s first priority, your programs will be more genuine and you will find that balance, strong work ethic, and team connection will follow.
+When wellness is your firm’s priority, your programs will be more genuine.
+Balance, a strong work ethic, and team connection will follow.

 Developing a wellbeing program doesn’t have to be daunting